 - a disclosure of convictions and declaration form

-- a criminal conviction certificate; (Basic criminal record checks can be obtained from Disclosure Scotland.)
+- a criminal conviction certificate; (Basic criminal record checks can be obtained from The Disclosure and Barring Service (DBS)).
 Please note, any such criminal record check is only valid for one calendar month after the date of issue.

 - 2 photographs, one of which is endorsed as a true likeness of the applicant by a solicitor or notary, a person of standing in the community, or any individual with a professional qualification;